 Landlords also often stipulate in the tenancy agreement that a tenant will take out accidental damage cover to protect, for example, carpets - particularly if there are children or pets living in the property.

-Whether or not you take out your own contents insurance is entirely at your discretion, but do make sure you have a clear, signed tenancy agreement including landlord/tenant responsibilities, to protect yourself should a dispute later arise.
+Whether or not you take out your own contents insurance is entirely at your discretion, but make sure you have a clear, signed tenancy agreement including landlord/tenant responsibilities, to protect yourself if a dispute happens later.

 What other landlord insurance do I need?

 As explained above, buildings insurance covers the fabric of the buy to let property.
-Admiral landlord buildings insurance also includes benefits such as emergency access, loss of metered water or oil and unoccupancy cover.
-And, if you choose our gold or platinum insurance, we will also cover you for unauthorised use of gas, electric and water.
+Our landlord buildings insurance also includes benefits such as emergency access, loss of metered water or oil and unoccupancy cover.

 Each of our landlord insurance tiers comes with landlord liability insurance included as standard.
 Also known as property owner’s liability, it protects you if you, a tenant or visitor is injured at the rental property as a result of an accident.